1. Would you please itemize your bid?

 If you can’t resolve the unknowns, have the project specs describe only what he expects to do.
 If additional work is needed, you can do a change order — a written mini-bid for new work.

 3. How long have you been doing business in this town?

-A contractor who’s been plying his trade locally for 5 or 10 years has an established network of subcontractors and suppliers in the area and a local reputation to uphold.
-That makes him a safer bet than a contractor who’s either new to the business or new to the area—or who’s planning to commute to your job from 50 miles away.
+A contractor who’s been plying his trade locally for five or 10 years has an established network of subcontractors and suppliers in the area and a local reputation to uphold.
+That makes them a safer bet than a contractor who’s either new to the business or planning to commute to your job from 50 miles away.

 4. Who are your main suppliers?

 Many contractors don’t actually swing hammers.
 They spend their days bidding new work and managing their various jobs and workers.
-In some cases, the contractor you hire may not visit the jobsite every day—or may not even show himself again after you’ve signed the contract.
-So the job foreman — the one who’s working on your project every day —is actually the most important member of your team.
+That makes the job foreman — the one who’s working on your project every day — the most important member of your team.

 Meet the foreman in person and see if his current job is running smoothly.
 Asking to meet the foreman on the job gives your general contractor an incentive to assign you one of his better crews, since you’re more likely to hire him if you see his A Team.

 If your contractor says he’ll be running the job himself, ask whether he’ll be there every day.
 He’ll want to give you a positive response — something you can hold him to later on.